What Will You Study

 Lancaster’s approach to design reflects a department that is actively seeking new and innovative ways to apply design.
 The degree is taught by leading design researchers, and it moves beyond the scope of traditional disciplines such as graphic or product design.
-Instead you will be given the opportunity to develop the skills to solve complex cultural and social problems by combining design thinking with innovation, technology, business and research.
+Instead you will be given the opportunity to develop the skills to solve complex cultural, social and environmental problems by combining design thinking with innovation, technology, business and research.
 This will equip you for a range of exciting careers in new and emerging industries.

 - The course is structured around four aspects of design: materials, people, products and places.
 They allow you the opportunity to develop vital problem-finding and problem-solving abilities.